milotoor/instrument-acs/scripts/README.md

 ## `make_tsx_files`

-This script generates the ACS files and directories within the `pages` directory, using the `areas_of_operation` directory's `.toml` files as a basis for doing so.
+This script generates the ACS files and directories within the `pages` directory, using the `data/acs` directory's `.toml` files as a basis for doing so.
 Requires `ts-node` and project dependencies to be installed.
 This script was useful during the early phase of the `instrument_acs` project to bootstrap the TypeScript files for each of the ACS tasks, but it doesn't have much value anymore.

 Usage: